-Perlman, a Republican, was the representative for New York's 14th congressional district from 1925 to 1927.
+Perlman was the representative for New York’s 14th congressional district and was a Republican.
+He served from 1925 to 1927.

 From May 1919 to Mar 1927, Perlman missed 473 of 860 roll call votes, which is 55.0%.
 This is much worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.

 |Dec 1926-Mar 1927||33||10||30.3%||91st|